jason-me/bitcoin-universal-design/features.md

 - Use sufficient contrast ratios (at least 4.5:1)
 - Don't rely solely on color to convey information
-- Support text resizing without breaking layouts
+- Support text resizing and reflow without breaking layouts
 - Test with screen readers for semantic structure

 ### 2. Cognitive Accessibility